FedeDP/Clightd/README.md

 Getgamma function supports 50-steps temperature values.
 It tries to fit temperature inside a 50 step (eg: it finds 5238, tries if 5200 or 5250 are fine too, and in case returns them.
 Otherwise, it returns 5238.)

-Clightd makes use of polkit for setgamma, setbrightness, setdpms and captureframes function.
-Only active sessions can call these methods.
+Clightd makes use of polkit: active sessions only can call polkit-protected methods.

 You may ask why did i developed this solution.
 The answer is quite simple: on linux there is no simple and unified way of changing screen brightness.
 So, i thought it could be a good idea to develop a bus service that can be used by every other program.